 - The fingerprint-based FBI report is not required provided the individual has resided in Pennsylvania continuously for the past 10 years and affirms there exists no conviction in another state that would prohibit selection

 5. TIMING OF CHECKS

-Covered Individuals shall be subject to the three-part background check prior to the commencement of working with minors, and thereafter every five years.
+Covered Individuals shall be subject to the three-part background check prior to employment of working with children, and thereafter every five years.